How Long to Keep Property Tax Receipts

 If you own a home, a commercial building or even a vacant lot, you’re required to pay property taxes.
 Your municipality conducts assessments on property to determine its value for taxation purposes.
 These fund are used to pay for local government employees’ salaries.
 Property taxes also fund firefighting and police services, maintenance of parks and recreation areas, street and traffic lights and road maintenance.
 One of the challenges that a homeowner faces is where to find enough space to store items accumulated over time, including various tax documents and property tax receipts.
 While you don’t want to discard them too soon, you may be wondering just how long you need to keep your property tax receipts.

 You’ll need to keep receipts for your property tax payments in case there is any question about whether they are up to date.
-At minimum, keep property tax receipts, such as cancelled checks, online payment receipts, receipts with official stamp, until you receive a new statement or property tax bill indicating that the payment has been credited to your account.
+At minimum, keep a property tax receipt or other records such as cancelled checks, online payment receipts, receipts with official stamp, until you receive a new statement or property tax bill indicating that the payment has been credited to your account.
+You

 If you have a mortgage on your home, the lender will want to ensure that you keep the property taxes up to date.
 Sometimes the taxes payments are made through your mortgage lender.
 Hang onto your most recent property tax receipts in case you are asked by your lender to produce them.
 You will also need to provide proof that your property taxes are up to date if you decide to refinance your home with a different lender.
 The new lender will not be able to advance funds if the property tax payments are in arrears.